1slander/1slander/README.md

 ## Hi!
 I'm Hector Gonzalez :smile:

 Thank you for checking my GitHub profile.
-I am a Junior Full Stack Developer on the making base in the UK with a background in music and the creative industry.
+I am a Junior Full Stack Developer base in the UK with a background in music and the creative industry.

-On 2022 I decided to start learning Web Development, through research I did discover <strong>The Odin Project</strong> and started working on the foundations, reading through the theory and different materials as well as working on the different projects.
+On 2021 I decided to start learning Web Development as a self-taught.
+Through research I did discover <strong>The Odin Project</strong> and started working on the foundations, reading through the theory and different materials as well as working on the different projects.

-At the beginning of 2023, as I was loving all the things that I was learning, I felt ready to move on to the next step.
+At the beginning of 2023, I felt ready to move on to the next step.
-I am currently enrolled on the <strong>IronHack Web Developer bootcamp</strong> as they have a <strong> solid and well structure program</strong> that without any doubt will help me improve <strong>my knowlegde </strong> and <strong>build new and stronger connections with future colleagues who share the same passion as me</strong>.
+I did enroll on the <strong>IronHack Web Developer bootcamp</strong> as they have a <strong> solid and well structure program</strong> that without any doubt have help me improve <strong>my knowlegde </strong> and <strong>build new and stronger connections with future colleagues who share the same passion as me</strong>.

 ## Projects:

- ###  Ironhack Bootcamp:
+ ###  Main:

 Wild Wild Poo Game Project: https://1slander.github.io/Game_Project/

 Second Serving Food Wastage App: https://real-cyan-coati-tutu.cyclic.app/

+This are some of my first projects I did, they were quite challenging, but I did learnt a lot.

  ###  The Odin Project: